Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 Instead, Decra metal roofing comes in small rectangular panels - much like asphalt shingles.

-These panels are made of steel and can be stamped to replicate any style of roof - shingles, shakes, tile, and more!
+These panels are made of steel and can be stamped to replicate any roof style - shingles, shakes, tile, and more!

 The metal panels are coated with tiny stones to create a stunning stone-coated steel roof.

-How are Decra shingles made to look so great?
+How do they make Decra shingles look so great?
 Let’s find out!

 How Are Decra Shingles Made?